-When the foundation of this pyramid isn’t well-established, we’re more likely to operate out of the older, inner layers of our brains.
+When the foundation of this pyramid isn’t well-established, we’re more likely to operate out of a threatened mindset.
 In fact, when the base of this pyramid is weak, our brain health is generally sub-optimal.
 This manifests in a number of ways: anxiety, difficulty focusing, trouble remembering information, or reduced self-discipline.
 None of those effects are academically helpful.

 Moving up the pyramid, we see that social needs are also critical.
 When humans receive no social support or companionship, they become depressed and lose motivation.
 When we’re embarrassed or ostracized, we struggle to think clearly.
 Conversely, when people feel a strong sense of love and belonging, they become better at problem-solving, better at dealing with life’s difficulties, and more willing to take necessary risks.